OpenNebula/docs/source/management_and_operations/monitor_alert/forecast.rst

 The OpenNebula Resource Forecast system provides short-term and long-term predictions for resource usage across hosts and virtual machines.
 By forecasting metric trends and performance related to CPU, memory, network, and disk usage, it enables administrators to proactively manage resources.
 This predictive capability helps optimize resource allocation, anticipate potential bottlenecks, and ensure the efficiency and stability of both infrastructure and virtual resources.

 .. note::
-   Resource forecasting works automatically once configured and requires no additional action from administrators to generate predictions.
+   Resource forecasting works automatically once the hypervisor package is installed and requires no additional action from administrators to generate predictions.
+For configuration options, see the :ref:`Configuration and Optimization <forecast_configuration>` section.

 Key Benefits
 --------------------------------------------------------------------------------